fastify/fastify-dx/README.md

 </h2>

-Implemented in under 700 lines of code.
+Everything's under 700 lines of code.

 For reference, **Nuxt.js** has 15k, **Next.js** has 129k and **Remix** has 16k.

 **Fastify DX** is able to stay small by fully leveraging [Fastify](https://github.com/fastify/fastify) and [fastify-vite](https://github.com/fastify/fastify-vite) for its SSR and frontend functionalities.
 Both are also small on their own (4.4k and 1.1k).

 Its use of [**zx**](https://github.com/google/zx) also helps to simplify a lot of the complexity in the CLI and hot reload setup.
-Fastify DX doesn't use forking for hot reloading the server.
+Fastify DX doesn't use forking for hot reloading.

 </td>
 <td>

 <br>Fastify DX has an **absolutely minimal core**.

 `index.mjs` is the CLI entry point, when you run `dx` on the command-line.
-This is a [`zx`](https://github.com/google/zx)-powered script that will load your application with **hot reload** enabled if you run `dx dev your-app`, or just load `listen.mjs` straight away if booting in production mode — `dx your-app`.
+This is a [`zx`](https://github.com/google/zx)-powered script that will load your application with **hot reload** enabled if you run `dx dev your-app`, or just load `listen.mjs` straight away if booting in production mode.

 `logger.mjs` is the logger for **development mode**, it collects Fastify logs from the main process and prints them in the most concise and friendly way possible.